jdnewman85/yausg/POC_TODO.md

   Float Ops
   Vector Ops?

+Try line drawing
+May use bevy_prototype_lyon and svgs later

 ### Next Steps

-Need to be able to detect location, scale of tiles and to parent something relative, without affecting layout

 - Add images for needed ladder symbols?
 - Plan out more detailed layout
 - Cursor?
 - Grid lines?

-Try line drawing
-May use bevy_prototype_lyon and svgs later
+Redefine UI to have our new line system?
+Labels
+IO

 ## Prototype todo
 - [ ] Editor